 1. Eat and/or drink it, of course!

-Since apple cider vinegar is, first and foremost, a food product, I would be remiss if I didn’t first fill you in on its nutritional value and health benefits first.
+Since apple cider vinegar is, first and foremost, a food product, I would be remiss if I didn’t first fill you in on its nutritional value and health benefits.

 Apple cider vinegar lowers glucose levels, and may be helpful for diabetics.
 It has also been touted as a weight-loss aid, as it is said to help you feel fuller and eat less.
 The enzymes in apple cider vinegar also promote the growth of healthy bacteria in the gut, and can help regulate candida issues.